obatirou/RFC6979-implementation-analysis/README.md

 }
 ```

-After careful review of those test vectors, it was found they shared one similarity: the message hash was greater or equal to the `secp256k1` curve order `0xfffffffffffffffffffffffffffffffebaaedce6af48a03bbfd25e8cd0364141`
+After careful review of the test vectors that were leading different signature depending on the library used, it was found they shared one similarity: the message hash was greater or equal to the `secp256k1` curve order `0xfffffffffffffffffffffffffffffffebaaedce6af48a03bbfd25e8cd0364141`

 Here are the 3 vectors: